Green Card Overview

 Each year, the State Department, through the Diversity Visa Program, makes 55,000 immigrant visas available through a lottery for applicants from countries with relatively low rates of immigration to the U.S. The list of countries can change each year.

-For more information, click on Diversity Visa Program on the left.
+For more information, click on Diversity Visa Program under related info.

 Refugees are individuals brought to the U.S. to protect them from harm in the country.
 Political asylum is protection granted to individuals already in the U.S. who have been persecuted their country or reasonably fear persecution.
 Refugees and individuals granted asylum may seek to adjust their status to become lawful permanent residents.

-For more information, click on Refugee/Political Asylum on the left.
+For more information, click on Refugee/Political Asylum under related info.

 Other Ways to Obtain a Green Card